markmarijnissen/js-mediator/README.md

 Instead that modules have an **implicit dependency** on the functions, data of events of another module, the **dependency is made explicit** by the Mediator. **If the events, method signature or data changes**, you only have to update the Mediator (which acts as a "Translator" or "Bridge" between two modules).

-#### Problem #2: Not every part of an Application is a Singleton!
+**Summary:**

+* The Mediator makes no assumptions about your code - you need to decide for yourself how you want to split up the app into Modules.
+* The public functions/events determines the reusability and encapsulation.
+Therefore, keep the public API small and conscise.
+Use names that make sense in the context of the Module.
+* Never reference another Module in your module code!

+### Mediating with Object-Oriented code: Dealing with instances

 Not all application code is best modeled as singletons.
-What if you instantiate a piece of code multiple times?
+Indeed, many frameworks use an Object-Oriented approach where you can instantiate multiple instances of a single class.

+**Problem:**

+How to Mediate between these multiple instances?

 Image you have a Button Module: